Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 She has a very close relationship with Moreau, but the nature of it is undefined and complex.
 Both of them being drow elves, it is assumed that they originate from [[lore:Urk'mor]], but how and why they arrived in Hoverncast, or if they even arrived together, is unknown to anyone.
 The truth is that they were childhood friends, but they each arrived under different circumstances.

 Ivonne was kidnapped and trafficked to Gullenshire when she was a child, where she was sold to be an escort girl.
-Moreau found her by chance, and by then he had risen to power in [[the Network]], and he used his leverage to free her from her abusers.
+Moreau found her by chance, and by then he had risen to power in [[the Harborside Conspiracy]], and he used his leverage to free her from her abusers.
 She kept working independently under Moreau's protection and eventually climbed the ladder and established herself as a respected courtesan and performer.

 ## Louis Jean Moreau
-[[monsters:Louis Jean Moreau]] is a drow elf, and the right hand of a crime syndicate called [[the Network]].
+[[monsters:Louis Jean Moreau]] is a drow elf, and the right hand of a crime syndicate called [[the Harborside Conspiracy]].
 He is shrewed as he is handsome, and he is rightfully feared by all who know his name.

 [:adventures/louis-jean-moreau:]

 He used to be a member of the [[lore:Eyes of Dusk@urkmor]], but he decided to leave, feeling as if they couldn't see his true potential.
 He left [[lore:Urk'mor]] for Hoverncast, establishing his reputation in Gullenshire.
-An abled and ruthless Shadow Monk, he was quickly recognized and recruited by [[the Network]].
+An abled and ruthless Shadow Monk, he was quickly recognized and recruited by [[the Harborside Conspiracy]].
 He made his way to the top, almost, now the second hand of its mysterious leader.

 He found [[Ivonne Laurent]] by chance, working as an escort lady.
 She was a dear childhood friend of his, until one day she went missing.
 He couldn't leave her at such a position, so he used his leverage to protect her from her employer.
 She decided to keep working as an escort, but under Moreau's protection she made a career out of it, becoming a respected courtesan, performing and dancing for a lot of coin.
 Moreau doesn't like to see her perform, and he'd never paid for her services.
 She works for him as an operative, gathering sensitive information from her clients.
 They still see each other from time to time as friends, as well.
 He'd fallen for her long ago, but due to her occupation he can't allow anything to happen between them, even if she'd be willing (which he's not sure she would be).